15 Professional Email Subject Line Ideas

 email marketing subject line

-The email above obviously appeals to those with a particular interest, but how about this one for some mystery?
+The email above appeals to those interested, but how about this one for some mystery?

 idea for email marketing